Security-first PDF redaction

 Two detection engines, different trust models

 RedactProof offers two levels of PII detection.
 Both include unlimited pattern-based recognition (emails, phone numbers, Social Security numbers, and more).
-The difference is how AI-powered detection works.
+The difference is how the two detection engines work.
+For a plain statement of what detection does and doesn't cover, see detection coverage & limitations.

 Fully on-device